Updated July 10, 2023

 Solutions for Adverse Selection

-- In the case of insurance, the adverse selection can be avoided by getting the right information from the applicant and making the correct assessment.
+- In the case of insurance, adverse selection can avoid by getting the right information from the applicant and making the correct assessment.
 Then, based on the assessment, they can charge the right premium and restrict the coverage.
 On the other hand, underwriting is a process where insurance companies let the underwriters assess the applicants, and based on the assessment, they can decide on providing the policy.